 But the futures market isn’t the only place to find long-term over/under bets.
 NFL prop betting, while notoriously difficult to predict and research for, offers some fun options, as well.
 These work just like win totals, with potential options like the following:

-- Touchdowns scored
+- Touchdowns scored by a specific player

-- Most passing yards
+- Most passing yards by a QB

-- Rushing or receiving yards
+- Over/under total rushing or receiving yards for a specific player

 - Total number of sacks for top defenders